Brexit Is Becoming Dangerously Undemocratic For The UK

 The government has argued that it needs sweeping powers to deal with this problem.
 As a result, the EU (Withdrawal) Bill grants ministers the power to amend swathes of existing legislation without reference to Parliament.
 Most concerning of all, the bill stresses that ministers can even amend the Withdrawal Bill itself.
 Critics argue that it would essentially be granting the government a “blank check” to avoid democratic oversight.

 Equally disturbing, the bulk of any oversight will take place in so-called parliamentary committees.
 Although May’s ill-fated election saw the government fail to secure a strong majority, she’s been able to change the composition of those committees to ensure the government has a majority in them.
-Needless to say, the Opposition were not impressed.
+Needless to say, the Opposition was not impressed.

 An unprecedented attempt to rig parliament and grab power by a Conservative government with no majority & no mandate https://t.co/mcqLjHYTzR